You’ve heard it before. You’ve read it before.

 If you want more information on strengthening your willpower, check out my video below:

-5. Have an Accountability partner & consequences
+5. Have Accountability

 Have one or more people who will hold you accountable.

 Get them to do what you commit to with you or check up on you on a weekly or daily basis to make sure you’re doing things.
 Having someone you respect or don’t want to let down do this adds more intensity to the commitment.

 Another great way to hold yourself accountable is to use negative consequences to keep you committed.

 Some people do this by giving away money to the point that it hurts.
 They commit to donating to an organization they despise if they don’t do something, like the KKK or Nazi party.